LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforAndroid/implementationguide.md

     }
     ```

+   For more details about this function, see [Agent Avatar Tapped](mobile-app-messaging-sdk-for-android-sdk-apis-callbacks-index.html#agent-avatar-tapped).

 ### Step 4 - Add messaging activity

 In this step, you create a messaging activity that launches the activity session.
 Here we provide you with a basic initialization of the LivePerson SDK in *Activity mode*.
 You can also initialize it in *Fragment mode* and use different features.